correctbuddy789/local-granola/README.md

 ## 🔒 Privacy Architecture

-We believe your thoughts belong to you.
+I believe your thoughts belong to you.

 | Step              | Location      | Data Status                                                                     |
 | :---------------- | :------------ | :------------------------------------------------------------------------------ |